ibm-cloud-docs/log-analysis/compliance/adoption.md

 * Security on production workloads
 * Industry compliance regulations

-**If you require no access to Internet to connect to {{site.data.keyword.cloud_notm}} services and isolated connectivity for workloads in your account, connect the LogDNA agent over the private network.**
+**If you require no access to Internet to connect to {{site.data.keyword.cloud_notm}} services and isolated connectivity for workloads in your account, connect the logging agent over the private network.**
 {: tip}

 Consider the following information when you work with private endpoints: